 It’s not like hurricanes are unexpected in North Carolina and South Carolina.
 After all, the region’s professional hockey team is named, well, the Hurricanes.

 So does that mean you must have hurricane insurance as a homeowner in the Carolinas?
 No. In fact, there isn’t any, according to Armistad Insurance Services of Raleigh.
-Instead, homeowners combine homeowners insurance -- making certain it covers wind damage -- with flood insurance obtained by the FEMA’s National Flood Insurance Program, which is about $718 a year in North Carolina and $675 in South Carolina, according to ValuePenguin by Lendingtree (the national average is $751 per year).
+Instead, homeowners combine homeowners insurance — making certain it includes windstorm coverage — with flood insurance obtained by the FEMA’s National Flood Insurance Program, which is an average of $637 a year in South Carolina and an average of $742 in North Carolina, according to ValuePenguin by Lendingtree (the national average is $985 per year).

 Baby-chasers?
 Yup.
 It’s a thing.
-These are boomers who are following their kids (and grandkids) who have moved to the Carolinas for lucrative jobs, usually in the Charlotte area, according to market research firm Meyers Research.
-Charlotte is home to top employers including Bank of America, Lowes, Red Ventures, and Wells Fargo.
+These are boomers who are following their kids (and grandkids) who have moved to the Carolinas for lucrative jobs, usually in the Charlotte area, according to market research firm Meyers Research (there's even a baby-chaser index).
+Charlotte, No. 1 on the baby-chaser index in 2018 and 2020, is home to top employers including Bank of America, Lowes, Red Ventures, and Wells Fargo.
 In 2016 alone, more than 26,000 millennials (age 23 to 38) moved to Charlotte, chasing their careers.

 Many of the baby-chasers are monied, Meyers Research found, especially those who sell their long-time homes in the Northeast, tap the more-affordable real estate market in North Carolina, and have money to pocket.

 And the Charlotte area is rising to the rush.
 Suburban Lancaster County is a hotbed for boomers settling into ever-growing numbers of active adult communities, including Tree Tops by Lennar, according to Meyers.
-The top-selling adult community in the county, Meyers says, offers 19 different floor plans for ranch homes, ranging in price from $264,000 to more than $460,000.
+The top-selling adult community in the county, Meyers says, offers 19 different floor plans for ranch homes.
+Summer 2021 prices ranged from $333,000 to more than $396,000, but were sold out.

-In South Carolina, Columbia made SmartAsset’s list of cities millennials are flocking to.
-If baby-chasing boomers follow, there are more than a dozen retirement communities in the Columbia region, including Hulon Greene and Executive Courtyards at Lake Carolina.
+In South Carolina, Columbia made SmartAsset’s list of cities millennials are flocking to in 2023 (North Carolina was No. 6 on the list of cities millennials are flocking to in 2021).
+If baby-chasing boomers follow, there are over 50 retirement communities in Columbia.

 The short list is a long one.
 The Carolinas are actively recruiting retirees, and local governments are friendly to the developers of the numerous active adult over-55 communities that surround beach and mountain communities.

-U.S. Census Bureau population estimates from April 2010 to July 2019 -- note this is well before the pandemic -- show:
+U.S. Census Bureau population estimates from April 2010 to July 2019 show: